Frenchieoui/vergil-auto-judgement-cut/README.md

 Hi!
-Download these files, open up vs code and create a folder for the project, put those files in, you can set up a .venv or global python, make sure the required packages are installed, run vergil.py, make sure u set judgement cut keybind to k.
-In game, press y to activate consecutive judgement cut or smth. for auto judgement cuts, press backspace to enable/disable it. it sometimes does consecutive for that but it mostly doesnt. it only does singular judgement cuts, use this if ur afk ig...
+Download these files, setup python with vs code (look at yt tutorial or smth), make sure the required packages are installed, run vergil.py, make sure u set judgement cut keybind to k.
+In game, press y to activate consecutive judgement cut or smth. for auto judgement cuts, press backspace to enable/disable it. it sometimes does consecutive for that but it mostly doesnt. it only does singular judgement cuts, use this if ur afk ig... you might want to check it every so often in case you have no more meter (i have hex glut so idk if it gives sufficnet meter on other traits) honestly, auto kinda sucks, might as well just use consecutive judgement cut (press y) urself but u can try it....